 You may not even realize you have a femoral hernia in some cases.
-Small- to moderate-sized hernias do not usually cause any symptoms.
+Small and moderate-sized hernias don’t usually cause any symptoms.
 In many cases, you may not even see the bulge of a small femoral hernia.

 Large hernias may be more noticeable and can cause some discomfort.
 A bulge may be visible in the groin area near your upper thigh.
 The bulging may become worse and can cause pain when you stand up, lift heavy objects, or strain in any way.
-Hip pain can also be a symptom of a femoral hernia due to its location.
+Femoral hernias are often located very close to the hip bone and as a result may cause hip pain.

 Femoral hernias that are small and asymptomatic may not require specific treatment.
-Your doctor might monitor your condition until symptoms progress.
-Moderate- to large-sized femoral hernias require surgical repair, especially if they are causing pain.
+Your doctor might monitor your condition to see if symptoms progress.
+Moderate to large femoral hernias require surgical repair, especially if they’re causing any level of discomfort.

-Your surgeon will make incisions in your groin area to access the hernia.
+In both surgeries, your surgeon will make incisions in your groin area to access the hernia.
 The intestine or other tissue protruding from the femoral area is returned to its proper position.
-The doctor will sew the hole back together, and may reinforce it with a piece of mesh.
+The surgeon will sew the hole back together and may reinforce it with a piece of mesh.
 The mesh strengthens the wall of the canal.
-Some procedures called “tension-free repairs” are minimally invasive and do not require the use of general anesthesia (Bax, Sheppard, & Crass, 1999).
+Some procedures called “tension-free repairs” are minimally invasive and don’t require the use of general anesthesia.